-\paragraph{Making sense of unstructured text.} Prior work has highlighted the challenge of bridging qualitative and quantitative insights (e.g., \citet{devos2022toward,deng2023understanding}).
+\textbf{Making sense of unstructured text.} Prior work has highlighted the challenge of bridging qualitative and quantitative insights (e.g., \citet{devos2022toward,deng2023understanding}).
 Recent methodological work to this end leverages developments in LLMs (e.g., \citet{rao2024quallm,movva2025sparse,tamkin2024clio, chausson2025insight}), which may prove fruitful.
 However, we note that even more classical NLP approaches (e.g. as in \citet{robinson2019temporal,ayres2013skeletons,bastani2019latent}) have shown to be effective when processing existing (natural-language) report data.

-\paragraph{Sequential analysis and online decisionmaking.} Statistics has studied sequential testing for decades (e.g., Wald's SPRT \citep{wald1948optimum}).
-More recently, e-values (e.g., \cite{vovk2021values}) have emerged as a popular framework for sequential approaches; however, as \cite{dai2025individual} note, nontrivial extensions for settings more complex than a single hypothesis are open technical problems.
+\textbf{Sequential analysis and online decisionmaking.} Statistics has studied sequential testing for decades (e.g., Wald's SPRT \citep{wald1948optimum}).
+More recently, e-values (e.g., \citet{vovk2021values}) have emerged as a popular framework for sequential approaches; however, as \citet{dai2025individual} note, nontrivial extensions for settings more complex than a single hypothesis are open technical problems.
 Thus, it may be fruitful to explore methods that loosen the stringency of a true sequential hypothesis test, and/or that seek to reconcile the statistical approach with the text-based methods discussed above.
-In particular, insights from the rich literature in multi-armed bandits and other approaches to online optimization and decisionmaking may offer methodological contributions to handling sequentiality.
+For instance, insights from the rich literature in online optimization and decisionmaking may offer methodological contributions to handling sequentiality.